National Army Museum - Explore, Learn and Play Every Day with Free Entry

 - See if you've got what it takes to impress a virtual drill sergeant

 - Have a go at drumming out battlefield orders on a war drum

-- Become a member of the royal guard and more!
+- Become a member of the Royal Guard and more!

+Don't forget to check out the Play Base!
 An immersive experience for 0-8 year olds, offering a variety of fun and engaging activities.
 Inside Play Base children can take part in an assault course, drive a Command liaison vehicle, get messy in the cookhouse and sort provisions in the quartermaster’s store.
 The baby area includes soft, padded space for the youngest visitors.
 Play Base sessions last an hour and cost £4.50 per child.